• Skip to primary navigation

 Projects of special interest include those that:

-• Serve children, families, seniors, and/or historically excluded and underrepresented groups.
+• Provide services for children, seniors, vulnerable, and/or historically excluded and underrepresented individuals and groups

 Grants will not be made for the following purposes: